Skip to main content

 PAEA's preferred verification mechanism is in-person essay-writing during interviews — comparing your live writing voice to your submitted essay's voice.
 This is more reliable than algorithmic detection and is the method most PA programs that test rigorously will use.

 But individual programs may go further than PAEA central.
-MEDEX Northwest is the one PA program in our 20-program survey that explicitly says it will use AI detection tools.
+MEDEX Northwest is the one PA program in our 20-program survey that explicitly says it will use AI detection tools — out of step now with formally ratified PAEA policy, not just informal advisory.
 Other programs may use them silently.
-The clause exists in the certification specifically to give programs cover if they choose to enforce.

 For more on the false-positive problem with AI detection — and what to do if your authentic, AI-free essay is incorrectly flagged — see our deep dive on flagxiety.
 PAEA-funded research now exists with measured false-positive rates on PA application essays specifically — read our breakdown of the PAEA AI detection study and what those numbers mean for CASPA applicants.